Postpartum Questions Every New Mom Needs to Ask

 Let me remind you, sex is what brought you into this place, and you should probably give yourself a break before returning to it.

-From my experiences, I have always been told to wait about 6 weeks.
+From my experiences, I have always been told to wait for about 6 weeks.
 This is usually when you’ll see your medical practitioner where they’ll check to make sure you’ve healed completely, and everything is a new “normal”.

 And, don’t be surprised if sex doesn’t feel the same right away, or ever.
 For some women, they notice a big difference during intercourse, while others notice no difference.